balenaltd/handbook/Basic-tool-setup.md

 1. Share your username with the Operations team
 1. Accept the invitations you'll receive to the inbox connected to your Github account, to join the relevant Github organizations.

-Balena support agent access

-1. Sign up to [balena.io](https://dashboard.resin.io/signup) with your @balena.io e-mail account
-1. Sign up to [balena.io staging](https://dashboard.resinstaging.io/signup) with your @balena.io e-mail account
-1. Let the Operations team know, in the Operations flow, in Flowdock

-_Note: These accounts should NOT be for daily use, but only for your support role._
+_Note: This account should NOT be for daily use, but only for your support role._

 ### Short introduction to the services/tools we use
 **Flowdock** is the chat service we’re using for internal communication.
 Flowdock is organized in flows that are related to specific balena components and teams.
 This is the best place to communicate with other team members and ask any questions you have.
 Here's a [guide](https://docs.google.com/document/d/1NLWb0Zxg3bClCid_wXjE4LTGSg6ZAXWyZ4tseWV9fR4/edit?usp=sharing) we have put together and [here](https://www.flowdock.com/help) is some more guidance to help you navigate in the flowdock world :)